UO-OACISS/apex/doc/webdocs/docs/install.md

 make install
 ```

-# Other CMake settings, depending on your needs/wants
+### Other CMake settings, depending on your needs/wants

 **Note 1:** *The **recommended** packages include:*

 * **Active Harmony** - for autotuning policies
 * **OMPT** - if OpenMP support is required ([See the OpenMP use case](usecases.md#openmp-example) for an example)
-* **Binutils/BFD** - if your runtime/application uses instruction addresses to identify timers, e.g. HPX-5 and OpenMP
+* **Binutils/BFD** - if your runtime/application uses instruction addresses to identify timers, e.g. OpenMP
-* **TAU** *or* **PAPI** - if you want post-mortem performance analysis ([See the TAU use case](usecases.md#with-tau) for an example) or your policies will require hardware counters ([See the PAPI use case](usecases.md#with-papi) for an example)
+* **PAPI** - if you want hardware counter support ([See the PAPI use case](usecases.md#with-papi) for an example)
 * **JEMalloc/TCMalloc** - if your application is not already using a heap manager - see Note 2, below
+* **CUDA** - if your application uses CUDA, APEX will use CUPTI/NVML to measure GPU activity

-**Note 2:** *TCMalloc or JEMalloc will speed up memory allocations *significantly* in APEX (and in your application).
+**Note 2:** *TCMalloc or JEMalloc will potentially speed up memory allocations **significantly** in APEX (and in your application).
 HOWEVER, If your application already uses TCMalloc, JEMalloc or TBBMalloc, **DO NOT** configure APEX with TCMalloc or JEMalloc.
 They will be included at application link time, and may conflict with the version detected by and linked into APEX.*

 There are several utility libraries that provide additional functionality in APEX.
 Not all libraries are required, but some are recommended.
 For the following options, the default values are in *italics*.

-* **-DBUILD\_BOOST=**
-  TRUE or *FALSE*.
-In the event that Boost isn't pre-installed on your system, this option forces CMake to download and build Boost as part of the APEX project.
 * **-DUSE\_ACTIVEHARMONY=**
   *TRUE* or FALSE.
 Active Harmony is a library that intelligently searches for parametric combinations to support adapting to heterogeneous and changing environments.
 For more information, see <http://www.dyninst.org/harmony>.
 APEX uses Active Harmony for runtime adaptation.
 * **-DACTIVEHARMONY\_ROOT=**